Hypfer/esp8266-midea-dehumidifier/README.md

 ### Controlling the Appliance
 Since we're using the Home Assistant Autodiscovery feature, everything should just work™.

-Do note that as of Home Assistant 0.115 there's no `humidifier.mqtt` component, which means, that control is done by having multiple `fan.mqtt` entities (Fan Speed, Mode, Setpoint).

-This will hopefully change in the future.

-Until then as well as if you're using something else other than Home Assistant, you can of course also control it by manually sending
-JSONs to the command mqtt topic of the unit:
+If you're using something else other than Home Assistant, you can of course also control it by manually sending JSONs to the command mqtt topic of the unit:
 ```
 esp8266-midea-dehumidifier/DEHUMIDIFIER-FFFFFF/command